GeorgeElliotMathieson/FANUC-ML/README_TRAINING.md

 1. Sets up the correct Python path for module imports
 2. Handles command-line arguments including the convenient `--demo` flag
 3. Provides friendly error handling and a unified interface
-4. Configures DirectML for AMD GPU acceleration when requested
+4. Automatically configures DirectML for AMD GPU acceleration

 ### AMD GPU Acceleration

-The implementation has been optimized to work with AMD GPUs through DirectML, with specific optimizations for the RX 6700S GPU.
-Using the `--use-directml` flag enables these optimizations:
+The implementation has been optimized to work with AMD GPUs through DirectML, with specific optimizations for the RX 6700S GPU:

 1. **DirectML Configuration**: Sets up optimal performance parameters for AMD GPUs
 2. **Batch Size Optimization**: Uses larger batch sizes with fewer epochs for better AMD GPU utilization